Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Let's see how our parser fares so far.

-{{< codeblock name= "Evaluating prefix expressions" >}}
+{{< codeblock name= "Evaluating infix expressions" >}}
 {{< highlight python >}}
 Parser("2 + 2").parseExpression() # ConstantExpression(expr=2)
 {{< /highlight>}}
 {{< /codeblock>}}

 To no surprise, it isn't working properly, but thankfully we can cleary see why.
-The problem is that we stop parsing right after we have finished with the infix expression.
+The problem is that we stop parsing right after we have finished with the **prefix** expression.

 Let's fix that.